nx-lr/32chars-js/README.md

 const expandRange=(e,t,n=",",o=".")=>{return t=[...new Set(t)].filter(e=>e!=n&&e!=o).join``,e.split(n).map(e=>{var n,a,i,r,e=e.split(o).map(e=>+(""+decodeBijective(e,t)));return 1==e.length?e:([n,e,a=1,i=0]=[...e],r=n<e?1:-1,[...Array((Math.abs(e-n)+2*i)/a+1)].map((e,t)=>n-r*i+r*a*t))}).flat().map(e=>String.fromCodePoint(e)).join``}
 ```

-Regardless if a particular substring occurs more than once in the input, it will still be hashed and stored in the global object.
-All hashed strings are grouped according to their Unicode _script_ or _general category_, decoded by looping over the keys, and finally spread out into the global object.
+Regardless if a particular substring occurs more than once in the input, it will still be hashed and stored in `$`.
+All hashed strings are grouped according to their Unicode _script_ or _general category_, decoded by looping over the keys, and finally spread out into `$`.

-While most of these strings are encoded, some of them are decoded directly when assembling the output string while not being stored in the global object.
+While most of these strings are encoded, some of them are decoded directly when assembling the output string while not being stored in `$`.
 The following is a summary of the steps the compiler takes to encode and decode runs of characters of different types.

 ### Encoding and decoding characters